willbackes/wellbeing_machine_learning/README.md

 e-mail)
 ```

-If you have problems to access the server, add "neori" in front of your username.
+If you have problems to access the server, add '''neori\\''' in front of your username.

 Copy the file "SOEP_data.zip" from this server to the following project path: